oras-project/oras-www/docs/blog/oras-looking-back-at-2022-and-forward-to-2023.md

 ## Diverse evangelism and advocacy

 Open-source contributions are not limited to coding.
 The non-code contributions like blogging, writing documentation, and technical sharing are also important for the ORAS community.
-It’s so glad to see more and more users and contributors from different organizations sharing their use cases and best practices with ORAS toolings via blog posts or conference presentations this year.
+It’s so good to see more and more users and contributors from different organizations sharing their use cases and best practices with ORAS toolings via blog posts or conference presentations this year.
 You can learn more about their experience from their articles and videos below.

 ### Blogs